tperschon/weatherboard/README.md

 Below the current conditions, there will be cards for the next several days of weather in that city.
 Displayed conditions are: temperature, wind speed, humidity, uv index as well as an image representing the conditions, such as a sun for clear skies or a cloud for cloudy weather.
 Displayed conditions for current weather are current, however conditions for future days are forecasted averages.
 UV indexes will have a colored background indicating exposure levels.
-Green is low exposure, yellow is moderate, orange is high, red is very high.
+Green is low exposure, yellow is moderate, orange is high, red is very high and purple is extreme.
 ```
 ![A used page with all elements shown.](assets/images/fullboard.png)
 ```